Theo Wharton

-Theo Jay Wharton (born 15 November 1994) is a footballer who plays as a midfielder for Llanelli Town and the Saint Kitts and Nevis national team.
+Theo Jay Wharton (born 15 November 1994) is a footballer who plays as a midfielder for Barry Town.
+Born in the Wales, he plays for the Saint Kitts and Nevis national team.

 Early and personal life

 Wharton was born in Cwmbran, Torfaen, and is the son of former footballer Sean Wharton and godson of former footballer Nathan Blake.

 Club career

 Early career

 Wharton played for Pontypool-based side Race Juniors and helped the team to Tesco Cup final at the City of Manchester Stadium.